mljs/pls/README.md

 ### export()

-Exports the actual Neural Network to an Javascript Object.
+Exports the actual PLS to an Javascript Object.

 ### load(model)

-Returns a new Neural Network with the given model.
+Returns a new PLS with the given model.

 __Arguments__